Barreca Vineyards

 From Vine to Wine since 1986

 Yes this is a website about our vineyard and we do sell wine from it.
-Typically the shipping charges cost as much as the wine, so we sell most of our wine directly from the winery, at the Northeast Washington Farmers Market, or through local stores: Meyers Falls Market, Ferry County Co-op and Colville Liquor and Wine.
+Typically the shipping charges cost as much as the wine, so we sell most of our wine directly from the winery, at the Northeast Washington Farmers Market, or through local stores: Chewelah General Store, and Colville Liquor and Wine.
 We also sell biochar and have another business, Map Metrics, that sells map books of Northeast Washington.

 More important than wine for this website is that it displays blog posts about regenerative agriculture and personal posts about our life here.
 The latest is on top and a topic index is on the left site of the page.
 A printed compilation of articles, Nurturing Abundance, is also available from this website.